pingidentity/pingdirectory-go-client/configurationapi/docs/AddWaitForPassphraseCipherStreamProviderRequest.md

 NewAddWaitForPassphraseCipherStreamProviderRequestWithDefaults instantiates a new AddWaitForPassphraseCipherStreamProviderRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetProviderName

-`func (o *AddWaitForPassphraseCipherStreamProviderRequest) GetProviderName() string`

-GetProviderName returns the ProviderName field if non-nil, zero value otherwise.

-### GetProviderNameOk

-`func (o *AddWaitForPassphraseCipherStreamProviderRequest) GetProviderNameOk() (*string, bool)`

-GetProviderNameOk returns a tuple with the ProviderName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProviderName

-`func (o *AddWaitForPassphraseCipherStreamProviderRequest) SetProviderName(v string)`

-SetProviderName sets ProviderName field to given value.

 ### GetSchemas